gmc-code/PC-microbit-micropython/docs/images/pixel_class.rst

             .. tab-item:: Q2

-                Add a **clear** method to the class, and use it to clear the display if the A button was pressed.
+                Add a **clear** method to the class, and use it to clear the display if the A-button was pressed.

                 .. code-block:: python